felipebrsk/finance-control/README.md

 -   [ ] Get auth user activities;
 -   [ ] Get spendings and earnings tags;
 -   [ ] Implement the jobs to execute the user recurrings;
+-   [ ] Configure the cron job and scheduling tasks for the container;
 -   [ ] Get attachmentables.

 <br/>